 Hartz UltraGuard provides the best ear mite treatment for cats for the money.
 It’s the least expensive ear mite treatment that we reviewed and has 3 tubes that contain approximately 100 drops per tube.
 The cats receiving treatment should be a minimum of 5 pounds and 12 weeks of age.
 It’s designed to kill the ear mites on contact and contains aloe, which can help to soothe any irritation in your cat’s ears.
 There is enough treatment in the 3 tubes for it to last for some time.

-This product also contains pyrethrin like the product above, so please ensure to take the same precautions as listed above.
+A lot of the best ear mite medicines for cats also contains pyrethrin like the product above, so please ensure to take the same precautions as listed above.
 Some cats react badly to this treatment as it can cause irritation, so it is recommended to discontinue use if you notice any bad reactions.

 3. Revolution Topical Solution – Premium Choice